 SNAP & TNR

-Spay Neuter Assistance Program (SNAP)/Trap Neuter Release (TNR) is one of the core services FieldHaven provides.
+Spay Neuter Assistance Program (SNAP) and Trap Neuter Release (TNR) are two of the core services FieldHaven provides.
 Volunteers in this area may be sitting at a desk doing computer work or getting out in the field helping to trap cats.
 Think of these volunteers as mild mannered on the outside and super heroes on the inside!

 We are often in need of transporting cats from other area shelters to FieldHaven or nearby medical facilities.
 We transport cats to bay area shelters so you may get to spend a day in San Francisco!
 Some of these transports are regularly scheduled, but many are short trips with short notice.
 You are perfect for this opportunity if you have a flexible schedule and reliable vehicle.